Breaking Down The Different Types Of RC Helicopter Motors

 When current is supplied to the stator coils, a magnetic field is created.
 The permanent magnets on the rotor interact with this magnetic field, causing the rotor to spin within the stator.

-See also What Are The Best Upgrades For Your RC Heli?
+See also Choosing The Right Transmitter For Your RC Heli

 Advantages